Korkut: History

-The Armenian Taron kingdom ruled the town from the 4th century until the beginning of the 9th century, and the Christian diocese of Taron still hold nominal sway in the area as a titular see.
-In the 9th century the town came under the control of a rival Armenian kingdom the Bagratians.
-This lasted until In 967, the Byzantine Empire took control of western Anatolyia.
+The Armenian Taron kingdom ruled the town from the 4th century until the beginning of the 9th century, and the Christian diocese of Taron still holds nominal sway in the area as a titular see.
+In the 9th century, the town came under the control of a rival Armenian kingdom the Bagratians.
+This lasted until, In 967, the Byzantine Empire took control of western Anatolyia.

 Seyit İbrahim Türk took the town in the 11th century, and it was about this time that the earliest references to the name Til are recorded.

 Legend holds that The Byzantine emperor Basileios who was elected Byzantine emperor in 867, was originally a Til peasant.